 For the POCD, resiliency relates to being able to absorb and/or recover from impactful events in an efficient and timely way.
-This can include:
+Impactful events can include:

-- A. Environmental events such as hurricanes, winter storms, and flooding. - B. Economic events such as recessions or structural shifts. - C. Social trends such as a shift from interest in rural areas.
+- Environmental events such as hurricanes, winter storms, and flooding. - Economic events such as recessions or structural shifts. - Social trends such as a shift from interest in rural areas.

-It includes the willingness and ability to adapt to long-term change as well as the capability to endure, respond to, and readily recover from sudden change or adversity.
+Resiliency includes the willingness and ability to adapt to long-term change as well as the capability to endure, respond to, and readily recover from sudden change or adversity.
 In the future, the concept of resiliency will also need to include adaptation to climate change (higher temperatures, more frequent and severe storm events, infrastructure capacity, stream channel erosion, habitat migration, etc.).
-There is increasing evidence that climate change (such as warming temperatures) is occurring and affecting Kent and other communities.
-This includes an increase in the occurrence of more frequent and intense storms which overwhelm the infrastructure (such as storm drainage systems) installed in many parts of the community.
+More frequent and severe storms which overwhelm the infrastructure (such as storm drainage systems) installed in many parts of the community.